larryhastings/big/README.md

 *not yet released*

+* TODO: test new functionality

+  * test lines( [ ('a', '\n'), ('b', '\n'), ('c', '') ])
+  * test LineInfo.end specifically

+* New feature: `LineInfo` objects yielded by `lines` now contain `end`, which is the end-of-line character that ended the current line.
+The last line yielded will always have an empty string for `end`; if the last character of the text split by `lines` was an end-of-line character, the last `line` yielded will be empty, and `info.end` will also be empty.

+* Bugfix: `lines_strip_indent` previously required
+  whitespace-only lines to obey the indenting rules.
+  My intention was always for `lines_strip_indent` to behave like Python, and that includes not really caring about the intra-line-whitespace for whitespace-only lines.
+Now `lines_strip_indent` behaves like Python
+  itself: a whitespace-only line behaves as if it has the same indent as the previous line.

 * Slight performance upgrade for `StateMachine` observers.
   `StateMachine` always uses a copy of the observer list (specifically, a tuple) when calling the observers; this means it's safe to modify the observer list at any time.
   `StateMachine` used to always make a fresh copy every time you called an event; now it uses a cached copy, and only recomputes the tuple when the observer list changes.

   (Note that it's not thread-safe to modify the observer list from one thread while also dispatching events in another.
   Your program won't crash, but the list of observers called may be unpredictable based on which thread wins or loses the race.
 But this has always been true.
 As with many libraries, the `StateMachine` API leaves locking up to you.)

 * The usual doc fixes, including a lot of touchups in `tests/test_text.py`.